Boosted Self-Interacting Dark Matter and XENON1T Excess

-The corresponding disfavored region is shaded in orange colour.
-Thus, only the thin white coloured region on upper right half of the plane remains allowed from these criteria.
-Since we are considering tiny kinetic mixing, the direct detection bounds from CRESST-III~\cite{Abdelhameed:2019hmk} do not apply in this plane.
-The cyan coloured band denotes the required $\chi_2-e$ scattering cross section to give rise to the XENON1T fit.
-Clearly, only a tiny triangular region remains allowed from all these criteria, keeping the model very predictive and verifiable at near future experiments.
-It is noteworthy that, we are not incorporating DM relic constraints in this plane as those can be satisfied independently by appropriate tuning of singlet scalar couplings.
-It should be noted that we have chosen light sub-GeV DM in order to get the desired boosted DM flux as well as DM-electron scattering without conflicting other existing bounds.
-This has led to very tiny allowed region of parameter space.
+The corresponding disfavored region is shaded in cyan colour.
+Several constraints on such secluded gauge bosons arise from astrophysical observations.
+The constraint from white dwarf cooling is measured by observing variations of the white dwarf luminosity function and this arises because the plasmon inside the star can decay to neutrinos through this gauge boson, leading to an enhanced cooling efficiency.
+However in case of a secluded hidden gauge boson, this contribution is strongly suppressed, because its coupling to neutrinos only arises through mixing with the $Z$ boson and hence does not constrain the parameter space shown in Fig~\ref{summary1} which is discussed in~\cite{Bauer:2018onh,Dreiner:2013tja}.
+Our parameter space is also safe with respect to the constraints from Supernova 1987A which arises because if such dark bosons are produced in sufficient quantity, they reduce the amount of energy emitted in the form of neutrinos, in conflict with observations~\cite{Chang:2016ntp}.
+Thus, only the thin white colored region on the upper right half of the plane remains allowed from these criteria.
+The yellow coloured band denotes the required $\chi_2-e$ scattering cross-section to give rise to the XENON1T fit.
+Clearly, only a tiny region remains allowed from all these criteria, which can be further scrutinized at near-future experiments.
+Note that the parameter scan done in Fig.~\ref{dd_con} for direct detection of boosted DM at DM-nucleon scattering experiments is consistent with this tiny region in Fig.~\ref{summary1}.
+It is noteworthy that, we are not incorporating DM relic constraints in this plane as those can be satisfied independently by appropriate tuning of singlet scalar couplings.It should be noted that we have chosen light sub-GeV DM in order to get the desired boosted DM flux as well as DM-electron scattering without conflicting other existing bounds.
+This has led to a very tiny allowed region of parameter space.
 To make this point clear, we also show another summary plot in Fig.~\ref{summary2} by considering DM mass to be 100 GeV.
-Clearly we have more allowed region of parameter space although XENON1T fit is not possible in such a scenario.
+Clearly we have more allowed region of parameter space, although XENON1T fit is not possible in such a scenario.